kmishra9/PL2-AWS-Setup/README.md

   - **Apply an IAM Password Policy** -- ignore this for now -- Terraform will set this up to ensure that the passwords required to access the console by the researchers and admin are appropriately secure against standard brute-force and dictionary attacks.

 4. Once you've done this, open your copy of the `PL2 AWS Setup - Documentation Template` and fill in the yellow-highlighted items in the document (some can be filled in now, others you should fill in as you work through the rest of the setup).
 As you fill these pieces in, unhighlight the sections.
+  - **Note**: Make sure to document the Terraform IAM credentials you downloaded earlier!
   - **Note**: You should hyperlink [Account ID: <123456789012>]() so it looks like what appears here, where you replace the <Account ID> with your own and link to your organization's IAM login page.
 This will be how members of the project log in to access the [AWS Management Console](https://console.aws.amazon.com/).
     - **Documentation**: Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html) for more help.
   - **Note**: You should also rename the template document to follow the naming convention `Organization_Name PL2 AWS Setup - Documentation`.